alexs2112/TerminalHero/design/Act I/Sidequests/Grave Concerns.md

 > Multi-Attack: Attack twice (3 AP)

 > [!Danger] Gravebound Watcher
-> A towering, rotting figure with glowing eyes and remnants of priestly robes.
+> A rotting figure with glowing eyes and remnants of priestly robes.
 > Hollow Gaze: Deal Dark damage, reduce the target's Dark resistance
 > Necrotic Chains: Bind the target, dealing Dark damage and stunning the target